 - you are 19 years of age or older;

-- you are unpublished in the form or genre you wish to apprentice;
+- you do not have a book published in the form you wish to apprentice;

 - you are a permanent Nova Scotia resident; and

 - you will attend the mandatory meetings and the Celebration of Emerging Writers, scheduled for the dates indentified above if you are successful.

 - A writing sample of 10 double spaced pages in Times New Roman or Arial at 12 points.
 This will form part of the proposed project you wish to work on during the mentorship program.

 - Submit all files as a .doc or *docx file.
 Please name your application as follows: Lastname_Firstname_Mentorship.doc

 - Payment ($25 application fee plus membership fees if applicable) via PayPal or by mailing in a cheque.
 Click here to pay your application fee via PayPal.
 IMPORTANT: If the name on the PayPal account is different than the name on the application, please email email@example.com to let us know.